lexrex333/Ecoli-Project1/README.md

 ## Input Data:
 * 12 _E. coli_ genomes from the Long Term Evolution Experiment (LTEE)
 * One ancestor (REL606) genome from the LTEE
-* For reference, we have included a [full-length CSV](https://github.com/lexrex333/Ecoli-Project1/blob/main/LTEE_strains.csv) containing all 254 genomes from the LTEE.
-This is where we originally got all of our genome information from, but it is not used for running the pipeline in its current state.
+* For reference, we have included a [full-length CSV](https://github.com/lexrex333/Ecoli-Project1/blob/main/LTEE_strains.csv) containing all 254 genomes from the LTEE in this repository.
+This is where we originally got all of our genome information from, but this file is not used for running the pipeline in its current state.

 ## References
 * [Wiki Link](https://github.com/lexrex333/Ecoli-Project1/wiki) for project